New-AzManagementGroup

 [-DisplayName <String>] [-GroupId] <String> [-ParentId <String>]

-Now, let’s discuss how to use New-AzManagementGroup PowerShell command to create a management group in Azure with examples.
+Now, let’s discuss how to use the New-AzManagementGroup PowerShell command to create a management group in Azure with examples.

 Example-1: